 The Perth Catholic Archdiocese is committed to providing safe and secure environments for all its members, leaders, and especially its children, young people and vulnerable individuals.
-The Safeguarding Program has been developed and implemented in the parishes in our Archdiocese to achieve this, focusing on prevention of abuse and harm to children and vulnerable persons within parishes, creating a new culture of safe practices and collective responsibility for the safety and welfare of vulnerable persons, and procedures for responding to concerns, allegations or disclosures of abuse.
+The Safeguarding Program has been developed and implemented in the parishes in our Archdiocese to achieve this, focusing on prevention of abuse and harm to children within parishes, creating a new culture of safe practices and collective responsibility for the safety and welfare of our children, and procedures for responding to concerns, allegations or disclosures of abuse.
 All clergy, staff and volunteers in parishes must comply with the policies and procedures of the Safeguarding Program as outlined in the Safeguarding Handbook.

 Parish Safeguarding Officers are there to ensure that the Safeguarding Program is implemented in our parishes.
 Their responsibilities include: